marchandd/docker_index/docs/ubuntu_docker.md

 Display the version with command:
 :computer: `docker -v`

-## GUI VNC client install
+## GUI VNC:copyright: client install

 Main software are already installed with Ubuntu distributions but you can access to it with:
-- On Gnome : Menu > Internet >  Terminal Server Client
+- On Gnome : Menu > Internet >  Terminal Server Client:copyright:
-- On KDE : Kmenu > Internet > KRDC-VNC
+- On KDE : Kmenu > Internet > KRDC-VNC:copyright:

 [For more details](https://help.ubuntu.com/community/VNC/Clients/ "VNC")

-## OpenSSH client
+## OpenSSH:copyright: client

 ### OpenSSH client install